AhmedSAHassan/DoReMiTraSup/README.md

 # DoReMiTraSup

-This repository contains a use case for the DoReMiTra bioRxive manuscript.
+This repository contains a use case for the DoReMiTra bioRxiv manuscript, which will be rendered into the Supplementary Information.